mojpalac/mojpalac/docs/work/JustEatIdeas.md

 ## Android

 ### To Propose on next Sharing Session

+## ideas
 - linking JIRA ticket in github
 - Explicit API mode

-## ideas
 - moving away from DataBinding and using ViewBinding
 - why we need firebase, snagbug && kibana.
 Can we remove any of this, why one is better than another?
 - storing amounts as float's
 - build time on CI + cost?
+- adding strict mode on debug
 - SavedStateHandle injections https://insert-koin.io/docs/reference/koin-android/viewmodel/#savedstatehandle-injection-330